 From local parks or your nearest river or canal, to window-boxes and even houseplants, we can all benefit from the nature around us.
 Read some of our top tips below and check out our full Thriving with Nature guide.

 There is a lot of scientific research exploring the fascinating link between time spent in nature with a reduced risk of mental health problems, improved mood and reduced stress.

 Whether you live in the countryside surrounded by green spaces, or in the city, there is nature everywhere.
-From local parks, gardens, canals, or courtyards, it’s worthwhile seeking out these natural spaces if you can do so in a safe way, following the latest Government advice.
+From local parks, gardens, canals, or courtyards, it’s worthwhile seeking out these natural spaces.

-If you’re struggling to find an area near you, or you can’t go out at the moment, why not try and bring nature to you.
+If you’re struggling to find an area near you, why not try and bring nature to you.
 This could be planting herbs or flowers in your garden or balcony, or introducing some house plants into your personal space.
 Even keeping your windows open to let in fresh air and getting some natural sunlight can be beneficial.

 2. Relaxation and mindfulness

 Taking quiet time to reflect on your natural surrounds can be really positive for mental health and wellbeing.
 Some of you may have even heard of the Japanese phenomenon, Forest Bathing.
 This is about spending time in a forest engaging all your senses, which can help to ease negative feelings and boost positive ones.

 If you’re not sure how to practice ‘mindfulness’, just take your time to be aware of how you’re feeling, your surroundings, what you can hear, smell, touch and see.
 Apart from what you’re doing right at that moment, try to let other thoughts drift away by focusing on your senses.